siddhartha-gadgil/DeptWeb/degprog-intphd.md

 Click here and follow the link that says Information Brochure for the syllabi for the relevant JAM examinations

-SEVERAL CHANGES HAVE OCCURRED in the admissions process to the Int.
+__SEVERAL CHANGES HAVE OCCURRED__ in the admissions process to the Int.
 Ph.D. programme in the Mathematical Sciences at IISc.
-Please read what follows CAREFULLY!/p>
+Please read what follows __CAREFULLY!__

 Eligibility

-* PLEASE NOTE: You will not see the Int.
+* __PLEASE NOTE:__ You will not see the Int.
 Ph.D. programme in the Mathematical Sciences listed in any of the eligibility-criteria tables in any of the documents posted at the JAM 2016 website!
 Instead please read the following points.

 * Aspirants for the Int.
-Ph.D. in the Mathematical Sciences must write the JAM 2016 examination.
-However, an aspirant who has qualified in JAM 2016 will need to apply separately to IISc through our admissions portal (see below).
+Ph.D. in the Mathematical Sciences must write the JAM 2017 examination.
+However, an aspirant who has qualified in JAM 2017 will need to apply separately to IISc through our admissions portal (see below).
   Additionally, THE NEXT THREE POINTS SHALL BE THE ELIGIBILITY REQUIREMENTS for the Int.
 Ph.D. in the Mathematical Sciences.

 * First Class or equivalent grade in:

-  o B.Sc. or equivalent degree with Mathematics as one of the subjects (this
+  - B.Sc. or equivalent degree with Mathematics as one of the subjects (this includes the B.Stat. degree, and a B.A. degree with Mathematics as one of the subjects); OR
-    includes the B.Stat. degree, and a B.A. degree with Mathematics as one of the subjects); OR o B.E./B.Tech. or equivalent degree
+  - B.E./B.Tech. or equivalent degree

 * Please note that candidates with higher qualifications are not eligible.